Multidimensional Quantum Walks, with Application to $k$-Distinctness: Framework

 where the last expression shows how to express $\ket{\psi_\star^{G'}(u)}$ in the standard basis of $H$, which only includes $(u,v)\in\overrightarrow{E}(G')$.
 Recall that $\Gamma^+(u)$ and $\Gamma^-(u)$ are the out- and in-neighbourhoods of $u$, defined in \eq{neighbourhoods}.
 Similarly, for $u\in V_0$, we define

 and for $u\in M$,

 which simply includes the new edges we add when going from $G$ to $G'$.
-The star states are not normalized, but if we normalize $\ket{\psi_\star^{G'}(u)}$, we get a \emph{quantum walk state}: a state that, if measured, would allow one to sample from the neighbours of $u$ as in a random walk on $G'$.
+The star states are not normalised, but if we normalise $\ket{\psi_\star^{G'}(u)}$, we get a \emph{quantum walk state}: a state that, if measured, would allow one to sample from the neighbours of $u$ as in a random walk on $G'$.

 We use an initial state based on the initial distribution $\sigma$:

 Finally, let

 Since $V_{\cal A}$ and $V_{\cal B}$ are each independent sets, each set is a pairwise orthogonal set of states.
 Thus, being able to generate these states\footnote{Note that $v_0\not\in V_{\cal A}\cup V_{\cal B}$.
 This is important, because generating the star state for $v_0$ would require knowing precisely which vertices of $V_{\cal B}$ are in $M$.} is sufficient to be able to reflect around ${\cal A}=\mathrm{span}\{\Psi^{\cal A}\}$ and ${\cal B}=\mathrm{span}\{\Psi^{\cal B}\}$, in order to implement: